-The Department of Banking (DOB) is the primary state regulator for securities, consumer credit, state chartered banks and credit unions.
-Its mission is to protect users of financial services from unlawful or improper practices by requiring that regulated entities and individuals adhere to state banking, consumer credit and securities laws.
+The Department of Banking (DOB) is the primary state regulator for state chartered banks and credit unions, securities, and consumer credit.
+Its mission is to protect users of financial services from unlawful or improper practices by ensuring that regulated entities and individuals adhere to state banking, consumer credit and securities laws.
 We accomplish this through regular, thorough, and cost-effective examinations of the entities we supervise.
-The Department also engages the public and other stakeholders, and assuring the safety and soundness of state-chartered banks and credit unions through cost-efficient and effective regulation.
+The Department also engages the public and other stakeholders through a variety of media platforms, educational outreach initiatives, and press communications.

 The Department of Banking is responsible for the regulation and examination of financial institutions and various related entities who are, or are required to be, chartered, licensed or registered by the state.
 The Banking Commissioner is charged with administering the banking and credit union laws of the state as well as the laws regarding securities and business opportunities.
 The Banking Commissioner also administers the Truth-in-Lending Act and other consumer credit laws (mortgage, consumer collection, money transmission, etc.) and a major portion of the law concerning rental security deposits.

-The Department's customers include the general public, representatives of the public, regulated entities and consultants.
-The public at large, including depositors, borrowers, investors, landlords and tenants, and others who use the services of regulated financial entities, benefits broadly from agency activities.
-Agency services protect public funds in depository institutions, offer important investor and consumer protections, assist in dispute resolution and provide helpful public information.
+The Department's customers include the general public, representatives of the public, regulated entities, researchers, and consultants.
+Connecticut residents benefit broadly from agency activities, which protect their funds in depository institutions, offer important investor and consumer protections, assist in dispute resolution and provide helpful educational resources and information.

-The department is divided into four operational divisions and three support divisions to better accomplish its mission.
-Specific regulatory functions are assigned to divisions within the Department.
+The Department is comprised of four operational divisions and three support divisions to accomplish its mission.
+Specific regulatory functions are assigned to each operational division within the Department.

 The Department of Banking is strongly committed to maintaining a standard of excellence in meeting its regulatory responsibility, while being responsive to Governor Malloy’s desire to promote a business friendly climate in Connecticut.

-In order to provide the public with convenient 24-hour, 7-day access to information on agency programs, licensing activity and educational resources, the Department maintains a website on the Internet at www.ct.gov/dob.
-During the 2015-2016 fiscal year, approximately 155,000 visitors viewed over 721,700 pages on the agency website.
+In order to provide the public with convenient 24-hour, 7-day access to information on agency programs, licensing activity and educational resources, the Department maintains its website, www.ct.gov/dob.
+During the 2016-2017 fiscal year, approximately 173,000 visitors viewed over 258,000 pages on the agency website.

-The Department of Banking posts on its website copies of administrative actions taken by the agency against various entities, as well as indices to advisory opinions issued by the Commissioner concerning bank, credit union, consumer credit, landlord/tenant and business opportunity matters.
+The Department of Banking posts on its website searchable text of administrative actions taken by the agency against various entities, as well as indices to advisory opinions issued by the Commissioner concerning bank, credit union, consumer credit, landlord/tenant and business opportunity matters.

-As of June 30, 2016, FID had regulatory oversight over 35 state-chartered domestic banks, four international banks (operating branches with over $90 billion in total assets), 32 credit unions, one business & industrial development corporation, one international trade and investment corporation, and various licensees that are issued to administer trust and/or special need services.
-Its regulatory obligations include multiple specialty examinations such as Information Technology, Cybersecurity, Community Reinvestment Act, Truth-In-Lending, and Bank Secrecy Act.
-These are in addition to the traditional safety and soundness examinations conducted by this division.
+The As of June 30, 2017, FID had regulatory oversight over 35 state-chartered domestic banks, three international banks, one uninsured bank, 32 credit unions, one business & industrial development corporation, one international trade and investment corporation, and various licensees that are issued to administer trust and/or special need services.
+Its regulatory obligations include multiple specialty examinations such as information technology, cybersecurity, Community Reinvestment Act, Truth-In-Lending, and Bank Secrecy Act.
+These are in addition to the traditional safety and soundness examinations conducted by the division.

 During this fiscal year, there was one application filed to charter an uninsured bank.
 On March 24, 2017, the Commissioner approved the conversion of Fieldpoint Private Bank & Trust from a federal savings association to a Connecticut bank and trust company.
-There was one credit union conversion from a federally-chartered credit union to a state-chartered credit union during this fiscal year: Fairfield County Federal Credit Union, converted on December 30, 2015 under the name Cornerstone Community Credit Union.
+There was one credit union conversion from a federally-chartered credit union to a state-chartered credit union during this fiscal year: Personal Care America Federal Credit Union, converted on August 12, 2016 under the name America’s First Network Credit Union.

 During this fiscal year, the Banking Commissioner participated in a number of industry related meetings with Chief Executive Officers (CEOs) of banks and credit unions.
-The Annual CEO Roundtables hosted jointly with the Connecticut Bankers Association (CBA) were held in October and December 2015.
-The Commissioner spoke at the Credit Union League’s annual State and Federal Issues Government Affairs Conference in June 2016.
-The Commissioner and FID staff participated in a number of industry events sponsored by the Connecticut Bankers Association and the Credit Union League of Connecticut.
+The Annual CEO Roundtables hosted jointly with the Connecticut Bankers Association (CBA) were held in October 2016.
+The Commissioner spoke at the Credit Union League’s annual State and Federal Issues Government Affairs Conference in June 2017.
+The Commissioner and other agency staff participated in a number of industry events sponsored by the Connecticut Bankers Association, Connecticut Community Bankers Association and the Credit Union League of Connecticut.

-In preparation for the fourth annual Federal Reserve/ Conference of State Bank Supervisors (CSBS) Annual Community Banking Research and Policy Conference, the Department of Banking initiated its 5 Questions for 5 Bankers” Project.
-For this initiative, the Commissioner, along with agency staff, engaged in direct discussions with community bankers with Commissioner Perez and other agency staff informed the DOB’s response to CSBS’s written report on community banking emerged from these meetings.
-In addition, Commissioner Perez and one of the participating community bankers will attend this year’s conference, by invitation only, themed Community Banking in the 21st Century to be held on September 27-29, 2016 in St. Louis.
-The conference gathers community bankers, academics, policymakers, and bank supervisors from across the country to discuss academic research and important issues impacting community banking.
+In preparation for the fourth annual Federal Reserve/Conference of State Bank Supervisors (CSBS) Annual Community Banking Research and Policy Conference, the Department of Banking initiated its “5 Questions for 5 Bankers” Project.
+For this initiative, the Commissioner, along with agency staff, engaged in direct discussions with bank CEOs concerning the most pressing issues facing the community banking industry in Connecticut.
+The Department’s response to CSBS’s written report on community banking emerged from these meetings.
+In addition, Commissioner Perez and one of the participating community bankers have been invited to attend this year’s conference, by invitation only, themed Community Banking in the 21st Century to be held on October 4-5, 2017 in St. Louis.
+The conference gathers community bankers, academics, policymakers, and bank supervisors from across the country to discuss academic research and important issues affecting community banking.

 Securities and Business Investments Division (SBID)

-As of June 30, 2016, 164,563 broker-dealer agents and 13,061 investment adviser agents were registered with the division, an increase of over 3,700 broker-dealer agents and nearly 700 investment adviser agents.
-As of fiscal year-end, 2,214 broker-dealer firms and 535 investment advisory firms were registered in Connecticut.
-An additional 2,130 Securities and Exchange Commission-registered investment advisers had made a notice filing with the agency as of June 30, 2016.
+As of June 30, 2017, 166,491 broker-dealer agents and 13,711 investment adviser agents were registered with the division, an increase of over 1,900 broker-dealer agents and 650 investment adviser agents from the previous year.
+As of fiscal year-end, 2,177 broker-dealer firms and 523 investment advisory firms were registered in Connecticut.
+An additional 2,180 Securities and Exchange Commission-registered investment advisers had made a notice filing with the agency.
 Following passage of the Dodd-Frank Wall Street Reform Act and Consumer Protection Act of 2012, which split the regulation of investment advisers between the SEC and the states, the division has strived to examine in-state investment advisers falling within its jurisdiction at least once every three years.
 SBID also examines the books and records of broker-dealer and investment advisory main offices and branch offices.
-As of June 30, 2016, 2,657 broker-dealer branch offices were registered.
+As of June 30, 2017, 2,589 broker-dealer branch offices were registered.

-The division also investigates violations of the state’s securities and business opportunity laws, pursuing administrative, civil and criminal remedies where appropriate.
-Many times, this involves interfacing with the SEC, the U.S. Attorney’s Office, the Connecticut Attorney General’s Office and other enforcement bodies to ensure that violators are brought to justice.
+The Division also investigates violations of the state’s securities and business opportunity laws, pursuing administrative, civil and criminal remedies where appropriate.
+Many times, this involves interacting with the Securities and Exchange Commission, the U.S. Attorney’s Office, the Connecticut Attorney General’s Office and other enforcement bodies to ensure that violators are brought to justice.
 Often the work of the Division features prominently in these cases.
 As a result, during the past year the Division has assisted in the criminal prosecution of several individuals and entities (CPAs and attorneys among them) through its investigative work.

-Intervention by the SBID during the fiscal year resulted in restitution and rescission offers to the investing public totaling $1,552,500.
-The division also imposed $1,067,170 in fines for violations of the state’s securities and business opportunity laws.
+Intervention by the SBID during the fiscal year resulted in restitution and rescission offers to the investing public totaling $216,685.
+The Division also imposed $120,344,900 in fines for violations of the state’s securities and business opportunity laws.

 The SBID continued its enforcement efforts in responding to securities complaints from the Connecticut investing public.
 Investigations focused on schemes involving the misappropriation or conversion of investor funds; fraudulent sales of securities to Connecticut residents at unrealistic rates of return; dishonest or unethical practices by investment advisers; sales of securities by unlicensed firms and individuals; elder fraud; and brokerage firm supervisory lapses.

-During the fiscal year, the SBID modified its draft amendments to the Regulations promulgated under the Connecticut Uniform Securities Act, and continued to receive informal feedback from the Commissioner’s Securities Advisory Council (which consists of members of the bar, academia and the securities industry) before the formal Uniform Administrative Procedure Act amendment process began.
-The division is monitoring how more recent federal law changes, such as those governing Regulation A offerings and crowdfunding, may impact the revisions.
+During the fiscal year, the SBID continued to revise draft amendments to the Regulations promulgated under the Connecticut Uniform Securities Act, and continued to receive informal feedback from the Commissioner’s Securities Advisory Council (which consists of members of the bar, academia and the securities industry, more fully described below) before the formal Uniform Administrative Procedure Act amendment process began.

 The SBID was also actively involved in the agency’s educational outreach program (described more fully below) providing presentations regarding investor fraud and abusive sales practices.